YiweiShen/pulse-app/README.md

 ### 🛠️ Development

 To run the app locally, you need to have [Rust](https://www.rust-lang.org/tools/install) and [Node.js](https://nodejs.org/en/download/) installed.
-Then, clone the repository and run the following commands:
+Clone the repository and run:

 ```bash
 npm install